On the computability of conditional probability: Computable Probability Theory

-We first recall some elementary definitions from computability theory (see, e.g. Rogers \cite[Ch.~5]{MR886890}).
-We say that a set of natural numbers (potentially in some correspondence with, e.g., rationals, integers, or other finitely describable objects with an implicit enumeration) is \emph{computably enumerable} (c.e.)\ when there is a computer program that outputs every element of the set eventually.
-We say that a sequence of sets $\{B_n\}$ is c.e.\ \emph{uniformly in $n$} when there is a computer program that, on input $n$, outputs every element of $B_n$ eventually.
-A set is co-c.e.\ when its complement is c.e.\ (and so the (uniformly) computable sets are precisely those that are both (uniformly) c.e.\ and co-c.e).
+We first recall some elementary definitions from computability theory (see, e.g., Rogers \citeyearpar[][Ch.~5]{MR886890}).
+A set of natural numbers (potentially in some correspondence with, e.g., rationals, integers, or other finitely describable objects with an implicit enumeration) is \emph{computable} when there is a computer program that, given $k$, outputs whether or not $k$ is in the set.
+A set is \emph{computably enumerable} (c.e.)\ when there is a computer program that outputs every element of the set eventually.
+Note that a set is computable when both it and its complement are c.e.
+We say that a sequence of sets $\{B_n\}$ is computable \emph{uniformly in $n$} when there is a single computer program that, given $n$ and $k$, outputs whether or not $k$ is in $B_n$.
+We say that the sequence is c.e.\ \emph{uniformly in $n$} when there is a computer program that, on input $n$, outputs every element of $B_n$ eventually.

-We now recall basic notions of computability for real numbers (see, e.g., \cite[Ch.~4.2]{MR1795407} or \cite[Ch.~1.8]{MR2548883}).
-We say that a real $r$ is a \emph{c.e.\ real} when the set of rationals $\{ q \in \Rationals : q < r \}$ is c.e.
-Similarly, a \emph{co-c.e.\ real} is one for which $\{ q \in \Rationals : q > r \}$ is c.e.
-(C.e.\ and co-c.e.\ reals are sometimes called \emph{left-c.e.}\ and \emph{right-c.e.} reals, respectively.)
-A real $r$ is \emph{computable} when it is both c.e.\ and co-c.e.
+We now recall basic notions of computability for real numbers (see, e.g., \citep[][Ch.~4.2]{MR1795407} or \citep[][Ch.~1.8]{MR2548883}).
+We say that a real $r$ is a \emph{c.e.\ real} (sometimes called a \emph{left-c.e.\ real}) when the set of rationals $\{ q \in \Rationals \st q < r \}$ is c.e.
+A real $r$ is \emph{computable} when both it and its negative are c.e.
 Equivalently, a real is computable when there is a program that approximates it to any given accuracy (e.g., given an integer $k$ as input, the program reports a rational that is within $2^{-k}$ of the real).
-A function $f: \Nats\to\Reals$ is lower (upper) semicomputable when $f(n)$ is a c.e.\ (co-c.e.) real, uniformly in $n$ (or more precisely, when the rational lower (upper) bounds of $f(n)$ are c.e.\ uniformly in $n$).
+A function $f\colon \Nats\to\Reals$ is lower semicomputable when $f(n)$ is a c.e.\ real, uniformly in $n$ (i.e., when the collection of rationals less than $f(n)$ is c.e.\ uniformly in $n$).
+Likewise, a function is upper semicomputable when its negative is lower semicomputable.
 The function $f$ is computable if and only if it is both lower and upper semicomputable.